apache/couchdb/src/docs/src/csrt/index.rst

     database, that will create a `coordinator` rctx, as well as `Q * N = 64 * 3 = 196` total `rpc_worker` rctxs, although 2/3rds of those workers will die
-    out after losing the race for the shard range, but if we logged all rctx reports for all proceses tracked, the singular HTTP view query against a Q=64 database would generate 196 RPC worker reports and 1 coordinator report!
+    out after losing the race for the shard range, but if we logged all rctx reports for all processes tracked, the singular HTTP view query against a Q=64 database would generate 196 RPC worker reports and 1 coordinator report!